megnergit/Traveling_Salesman_Problem_T1/README.md

 4. __OR-tools is simple__ `OR-Tools` and its Python wrapper makes the code short.
-The following is the entire function needed. `cities` is the list of coordinates of the cities.  `ortools_vrp` in the code is the python wrapper. 'vrp' stands for 'Viehcle Routing Problem'
+The following is the entire function needed. `cities` is the list of coordinates of the cities.  `ortools_vrp` in the code is the python wrapper. 'vrp' stands for 'Vehicle Routing Problem'

 ```